mustafaazeem/chalmers-advanced-python/lecture-notes/python-guide.md

            ^^^^^^^^^^^^^^^^^^^^^^^^^
 AssertionError
 ```

 The `assert` keyword is quite helpful for testing and debugging.
-However, testing frameworks have implemented their own versions of *assertions*, typically in form of asseertion methods.
+However, testing frameworks have implemented their own versions of _assertions_, typically in form of asseertion methods.
 The `unittest` assertion methods are one such example, two of which you have seen in previous examples, namely `self.assertEqual` and `self.assertIsNone`.
 For a more detailed range of `unittest` assert methods, refer to [unittest library official documentation](https://docs.python.org/3/library/unittest.html)

 ### 7.4.
 Property-based testing

 In the previous example, where we tested the behavior of `graph_convert` on invalid input, you might have identified that the test case coverage was minimal.
 It only checked one type of invalid input, for example a `<str>`.
 However, there is a wide range of other invalid inputs which we have not yet tested, for example integers, lists, or malformed dictionaries.\
 Similarly, we have checked valid inputs via `test_mat2dict` and `test_dict2mat`.
-But we are not certain if our code works on all different kinds of valid inputs, for example, on a **null graph** (fully disconnected graph with no edges between vertices).\
+But we are not certain if our code works on all different kinds of valid inputs, for example, on a **null graph** (fully disconnected graph with no edges between vertices).

 Writing test cases for an all-encompassing test input range, or for a wider coverage of scenarios, is tiresome; or not possible at all.
 In such situations, property-based testing proves to be useful.
-Property-based testing is based on *Fuzzing* idea, which means randomly generating large amounts of test data with the help of software.
+Property-based testing is based on _Fuzzing_ idea, which means randomly generating large amounts of test data with the help of software.
 These test data often include boundary cases, invalid inputs, as well as valid inputs.

 #### 7.4.1.
 The hypothesis library

-We have just discovered that it is significantly difficult for programmers/testers
+We have just discovered that it is significantly difficult for programmers/testers:

- 1) to generate a large number of valid input data values
+1. to generate a large number of valid input data values
- 2) to identify all possible invalid input classes, and to generate all possible invalid input data instances
+2. to identify all possible invalid input classes, and to generate all possible invalid input data instances

 Even if such inputs have been generated, it is difficult to automate the function/method call with this large array of inputs.
 The hypothesis library solves this problem with two simple mechanisms, namely `given` and `strategies`.

-1) `strategies`: generates a range of random data based on some predefined strategy.
+1. `strategies`: generates a range of random data based on some predefined strategy.
 A few noteable strategies include generating integers, floats, text, lists, matrices, and dictionaries.
-2) `given`: in simple terms, it passes (*gives*) randomly generated data (*by strategies*) to the function we need to test and calls it repetedly until all random data instances are passed.
+2. `given`: in simple terms, it passes (_gives_) randomly generated data (_by strategies_) to the function we need to test and calls it repetedly until all random data instances are passed.
 Pythonically, this mechanism is implemented with `<decorators>`.
-The `<decorators>` transform (*enhance*) the behavior of a function.
+The `<decorators>` transform (_enhance_) the behavior of a function.
 In this case `given` decorator enhances the behavior of target function in a way that it is called over and over again with the strategy-generated random input. (more on `<decorators>` soon)

 #### 7.4.2.
 Property-based testing: first example

 Graph algorithms are very subtle, and it is easy to forget testing them with all relevant kinds of cases.Thus, it is important to test them using **property-based testing**, which is made available by the `hypothesis` library:

 * <https://hypothesis.works/> (main page)
 * <https://hypothesis.readthedocs.io/> (documentation)

 The Hypothesis documentation starts with a quick start example, which we have modified just a bit: